 You should install antimalware protection to help identify and remove viruses, spyware, and other malicious software.
 You can install Microsoft Antimalware or a Microsoft partner’s endpoint protection solution (Trend Micro, Broadcom, McAfee, Windows Defender, and System Center Endpoint Protection).

 Microsoft Antimalware includes features like real-time protection, scheduled scanning, malware remediation, signature updates, engine updates, samples reporting, and exclusion event collection.
 For environments that are hosted separately from your production environment, you can use an antimalware extension to help protect your VMs and cloud services.

-You can integrate Microsoft Antimalware and partner solutions with Azure Security Center for ease of deployment and built-in detections (alerts and incidents).
+You can integrate Microsoft Antimalware and partner solutions with Microsoft Defender for Cloud for ease of deployment and built-in detections (alerts and incidents).

 Best practice: Install an antimalware solution to protect against malware.

 Detail: Install a Microsoft partner solution or Microsoft Antimalware